solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 You can also adjust the IOPS for better transactions per second (TPS) performance.
 You can use an [Azure CLI script](https://docs.microsoft.com/azure/mysql/flexible-server/scripts/sample-cli-monitor-and-scale) to monitor relevant metrics and scale the server.

-## Azure Database for MySQL Memory Recommendations
+## Azure Database for MySQL memory recommendations

 An Azure Database for MySQL performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.
-Check if the memory percentage being used in reaching the limits using the metrics for the Azure Database for MySQL server.
+Check if the memory percentage used is reaching the limits.

-As previously discussed, set up alerts on such numbers to ensure that as the servers reaches limits you can take prompt actions to fix it.
-Based on the limits defined, check if scaling up the database SKU—either to higher compute size or to better pricing tier, which results in a dramatic increase in performance.
+Do not be surprised.
+Set up alerts on thresholds to ensure that notifications can be sent to administrators before servers reach limits.
+Based on the defined limits, check if scaling the database SKU to a higher compute size or to a better pricing tier increases performance enough to meet the workload requirements.

-Scale up until your performance numbers no longer drops dramatically after a scaling operation.
 For information on monitoring a DB instance's metrics, see [MySQL DB Metrics](https://docs.microsoft.com/azure/mysql/concepts-monitoring#metrics).

 ## Moving regions

 It is possible to move a geo-redundant Flexible Server instance to a [paired Azure region](https://docs.microsoft.com/azure/availability-zones/cross-region-replication-azure) through geo-restore.
-Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database: point-in-time restore is not supported.
+Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database.

+>**Note:** Point-in-time restore is not supported.

 Geo-restore can be used to recover from a service outage in the primary region.
 However, the Flexible Server instance created in the paired region can only be configured with locally redundant storage, as its paired region (the old primary region) is down.

-To minimize downtime, Flexible Server configuration settings, like VNet or firewall ACLs, can be kept intact.
+To minimize downtime, Flexible Server configuration settings can be kept intact.

 ## Server parameters